 Stay 2 nights in Wanaka.

-Relax in Wanaka, exploring attractions with your guide such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Have a Shot, Rippon Vineyard and Tasting Room and Paradiso Cinema.
+Relax in Wanaka, exploring attractions with your guide such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Crossfire, Rippon Vineyard and Tasting Room and Paradiso Cinema.

-Travel time Wanaka to Queenstown 68 km / 42 miles, 1 hour
+Travel time Wanaka to Queenstown – 1 hour

-Travel over the beautiful Crown Range, New Zealand’s highest State Highway and admire the vistas from fantastic viewing points.
+Travel over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
 Be sure to stop at historic Cardrona Hotel for a refreshment before your arrival into Queenstown, New Zealand’s adventure capital of the world.

 Stay 3 nights in Queenstown.